FOR-THE-HORDE-OPUS/Orgrimmar/README.md

 ## The input

-* A simple class which serves as the system under test
+* Two simple classes which serve as the system under test
-* A list of tests (with just function headers) associated with the class
+* A list of tests (with just function headers) associated with the classes

 ## Use case